steveloughran/formality/styleguide/styleguide.md

 For Java code, follow the Sun guidelines with some specific exceptions

 1. Two spaces are used for indentation.
+Not tabs, not four spaces, not eight spaces.
+Two.
+1.
 1. Don't use `.*` imports except for `import static` imports.
 This means: *turn off IDE features that automatically update and re-order imports*.
 This feature makes merging patches harder.

 ### Configuration options